liamwalsh1980/Milestone-Project-3/README.md

 ### Films page

 This page 'films.html' is for the purpose of holding all films added by all logged in users as a central page for everyone to view.
 Whether your logged in or not you will be able to access this page.
 The head and footer are identical to the rest of the site by using the Jinja templating language.
-Within the body of the page i added a subheader called 'Films' and below is a 'for' loop iterating through films which is the function name in my app.py file.
+Within the body of the page I added a subheader called 'Films' and below is a 'for' loop iterating through films which is the function name in my app.py file.
 The user will see all films added by all users.
 The layout will be as follows: -

 - Film name
 - Genre type